Updated: Jul 15

 The elastic is in one piece that goes behind the neck and over the head so it doesn't hang on the ears.
 You can also take off the head strap so that the mask sits around your neck in between uses.

-I have found this mask comfortable for short trips to the shop, though I still need to work out how to stop my glasses fogging up!
-Apparently wiping shaving cream on your glasses helps - I'll have to see if it works (*nope!).
+I have found this mask comfortable for short trips to the shops, though I still need to work out how to stop my glasses fogging up!
+Apparently wiping shaving cream on your glasses helps - I'll have to see if it works (*update: nope!).

 SURGICAL STYLE MASK WITH FILTER POCKET